A while back I decided that it was time to get myself a new pair of adjustable dumbbells to take my workouts to the next level.

 It took me a while to get used to the system and which weights I had to add or subtract, and where I had to put the selector pin to get my desired weight, however over time you do get used the system.

 Regarding the movement of the selector pin, you will find that it can take time to slide it in as you have to correctly align the four prongs of the selector pin in the correct place before it will slide in.
+In other words, the selector pin must be perfectly straight before it can slot in.

 This was an issue for me at first but again you get used to sliding it in correctly with practice.